meghrajranaware23/bodyiq-policies/privacy-policy.md

 AI analysis results returned and stored locally on your device Original images remain only on your device (never uploaded to any server for storage) Analysis results displayed in app interface
-Only email addresses, Google account info (if applicable), and subscription data are stored in our Supabase database
+Only email addresses, Google account info (if applicable), subscription data, and in-app purchase information are stored in our Supabase database

 Local Data Storage